How to setup a Linux KVM Bridge (br0) on our network

 - Mac addresses for virtual containers will be needed on KVM slaves.
 Please contact support for these after you have an ip block to use for guest machines

 - This guide is provided as a complementary service for our customers to use, we can not offer support for specific hypervisors , instead you should contact the vendor for support.
-Users from other hosting providers should not use this guide.
-These settings relate to our network configuration only.
+Because we use a custom network configuration customers of other hosting providers should not follow this guide.
+It will likely break your networking.

 To setup a bridge your server will need the bridge-utils package to be installed.
 First check to see if the package is already installed.